-If and when a major crime occurs on campus which is considered to be an immediate threat to students or employees, students and employees are notified in a timely manner through media such as a campus e-mail, personal communications, our text messaging emergency notification system (optional sign-up) and postings around campus.
+When a major crime occurs on campus which is an immediate threat to students or employees, students and employees are notified in a timely manner through media such as a campus e-mail, personal communications, our text messaging emergency notification system (optional sign-up) and postings around campus.
 The University also conducts a test of the text messaging notification system each semester to ensure that it is working properly.
 The warning will not include the name of a victim or other personally identifying information that could put the victim in additional danger.
 Other exceptions to this notification include situations where the release of information would jeopardize an ongoing criminal investigation, causes a suspect to flee or evade detection or result in destruction of evidence.
 Such information may be withheld until that damage is no longer likely to occur from the release of information.
-Warnings and notification could include incidents of murder, arson, assault (physical and sexual), burglary or robbery.
+Other considerations include the timing of the alert, if the alert will create more harm than good (retaliation) and considerations from the victims on our small campus.
+Warnings and notification could include incidents of murder, arson, armed assailant, explosive threats, assault (physical and sexual), burglary or robbery.
 Sex offences and some aggravated assault incidents are often reported long after the incident occurred, thus there is no opportunity to distribute a "timely" warning notice to the community.
-Timely warnings will be considered on a case-by-case basis depending on location, timing, severity and information reported along with other factors.
+Timely warnings will be considered on a case-by-case basis depending on location, timing, severity, campus location, perpetrators ID'ed and information reported along with other factors.
 If you become aware of any incident that may pose a serious threat to a member of the Waldorf community, report it to the Office of Student Life immediately.